 - We have a table of Latin American vendors that is updated periodically.

 The Latin American Law Interest Group traditionally meets at the AALL Annual Meeting, and is led by the Chair, who generally serves a two-year term.
 All are welcome!
 We encourage you to join the FCIL-SIS Latin American Law IG Discussion Group in My Communities and become part of our ongoing conversation.
-If you are unable to attend the annual meeting or if you have any questions about this group, you may also reach out to the interest group chair for additional information.
+If you are unable to attend the annual meeting or if you have any questions about this group, its mission, or how to join, you may also reach out to the interest group chair for additional information.